codingMustache/codingMustache/README.md

 ## Joke of the Day

-The shovel was a ground-breaking invention.
+A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+Which of the following computer components can be built using only NAND gates?
- 1. 2016
+ 1. ALU
- 2. 2013
+ 2. Register
- 3. 2009
+ 3. RAM
- 4. 2011
+ 4. CPU

 <details>
   <summary>Answer</summary>
-  2016
+  ALU
 </details>